adityamwagh/resume/README.md

-A thing to easily update and format my resume :)
+A thing to easily update and format my resume.